-Some children have such complex needs that the school may request some additional funding to 'top-up' Elements 1 & 2.
-A pupil does not need to have an EHC Plan to receive High needs funding.

-The local authority is responsible for managing Element 3 funding (sometimes called the 'high needs block') which can be used to make specific provision, if the school or academy can show there is an exceptional level of need.
-Unlike Elements 1 & 2, any funds allocated from the High needs block must be used specifically for that individual pupil.
+Some children have such complex needs that the school may request some additional funding to 'top-up' Elements 1 and 2.
+The local authority is responsible for managing Element 3 funding (sometimes called the 'high needs block'), which can be used to make specific provision for an individual child or a group of children, if the school or academy can show there is an exceptional level of need.

-You can find details on how Element 3 funding is allocated in the Local Offer.
+You can find details of how Element 3 funding is allocated in the Local Offer.